 - Understanding of ProMax specifiers, solvers, and Scenario Tool

 - Hands-on simulation

 The first step in all courses is to verify that ProMax is properly installed on each attendee’s computer.

 - Exercise 1: Carbon Capture from Ethanol Production – The vent from an ethanol fermentor is largely CO2 with low-level contaminants that must be removed to meet pipeline specifications.
 This exercise models a process for contaminant removal and reviews various simulation tools used in later exercises.

-- Exercise 7: Transportation and Injection – Illustrates the use of the GIS Tool to design a gathering network and transportation pipeline to a distant CO2 injection site.
+- Exercise 10: CO2 Collection and Transport – Illustrates the use of the GIS Tool to design a gathering network and transportation pipeline to a distant CO2 injection site.

 Notes About the Agenda: